-SI no. Query Reply (1) (2) (3) 82 A manufacturing enterprise lost all its Multiply the quantity manufactured and lost by ex-factory value of the most recent 83 implements.
+SI no. Query Reply (1) (2) (3) 82 c .
+Multiply the quantity manufactured and lost by ex-factory value of the most recent months.
+83 implements.
 He is not in receipt of the value of products as and when he sells.
 However, he is getting the price of the Whether the amount for the articles manufactured received or not, the details of manufacturing should be given in col. 4 to 6 against the relevant items 401 to 406.
 The amount may be imputed as per terms of receipts and apportioned for the reference period.
 84 being reported that there was a The gross sale value of the products made ready for sale and by-products, if any, are to be recorded.
 In case of broken chalk pieces value might be zero.
 85 A mfg. enterprise has produced a new product during the reference period and is not at all sold.
 Further, that product is not at all available for sale in that locality.
 How to do valuation in this case?
 86 shape before selling.
 But these can be sold without giving any shape also.
 How to consider the amount produced The part, which is manufactured for sale without giving shape and part that has been given shape (out of total meant to be sold after giving shape) will be finished product.
 The rest (total meant to be sold after giving shape minus part which has been given shape) will be semi-finished product.
 87 Receipts from other activities.
 The owner of the enterprise received commission from share trading activity.
 Whether it will find place here.
-88 construction has not yet been completed and it is not possible to get the market value of the assets, then what value should be taken? during the reference period.
-89 also going on during the month, Cost of raw materials and labour cost during the reference period may be noted against item 442.
+Yes, if it is mixed activity.
+88 · · · · · · 89 also going on during the month, whether cost of raw materials can be taken as value in item 442?
+Cost of raw materials and labour cost during the reference period may be noted against item 442.
 Value of own labour will be imputed.

-SI no. Query Reply (1) (2) (3) 90 In some of the States units are getting Subsidy receivable during the reference period only will be covered under item 445 of block 4.1.
-91 Donations, gifts etc. received by the enterprise will come in items 445.
+SI no. Query Reply (1) (2) (3) 90 91 - Donations, gifts etc. received by the enterprise will come in items 445.
 Gifts given as a measure of sales promotion will come in item 341.
 92 In a flour-mill, grinding charges are received.
 The husk and bran are left in the flour-mill by the customers.
 Whether any separate valuation is required or not for husk and bran. under item 446.
-93 industry, sale of scrap should be reported against item 446.
-94 No. The amount of interest on the late payment by the customer will not find place under the item 446.
+93 In case of mfg. of Nuts & Bolts industry, sale of scrap should be reported against item 446.
+Scrap is a by product hence its sale should find place against item 406 of block 4.
+94 - No. The amount of interest on the late payment by the customer will not find place under the item 446.
 95 A unit engaged in job work has sold left out or wastage.
 Where the amount received will be reported?
 96 Whether the amount received through sale of used bardan (gunny bags) will be recorded against item no.446?
-97 Block 6: number of workers 98 Unpaid apprentices will be treated as hired workers.
-99 If a worker works for just an hour a day, will he be considered part time worker?
+97 1 I I Block 6: number of workers 98 Whether unpaid worker will be treated as hired worker?
+Unpaid apprentices will be treated as hired workers.
+99 day, will he be considered part time worker?
 Yes, provided if he gets salary/wages and the normal working hours of the enterprise is more than 2 hours a day.